GuyMograbi/mograblog/src/posts/2017/03/webpack-the-missing-guide.md

 coverTitle: Webpack Logo
 ---

 # Webpack - the missing guide

 > A close look at webpack loaders.

 # Praise the Load

-Loaders are make webpack truly powerful, unique and worth your while thanks to their genius simplicity.
+Loaders make webpack truly powerful, unique and worth your while thanks to their genius simplicity.
 This is why I chose to focus on them in this post.